gogoguy/Fruit-Ninja/README.md

 # Fruit-Ninja
-A remake of the popular game "Fruit Ninja" using python.
+A remake of the popular game "Fruit Ninja" using python and pygame.
 I made this as a high school project.

 Dependencies:
   pygame